Dětřichov (Svitavy District)

 Dětřichov (Dittersdorf) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 400 inhabitants.

 Etymology

 The initial Latin name of the village was Theodriciuilla.
-It was derived from the personal German name Dietrich (Czech: Dětřich), latinized as Theodericus, meaning "Dietrich's village".
+It was derived from the personal German name Dietrich (Czech: Dětřich), Latinised as Theodericus, meaning "Dietrich's village".
 The Czech and German names were created by translation.
 The German name later appeared as Dittersdorf.

 Geography

 Dětřichov is located about 6 km northeast of Svitavy and 59 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is a nameless hill at 641 m above sea level.
 The upper course of the Třebovka River flows through the western part of the municipality.

 History

 The first written mention of Dětřichov is from 1167.
-In 1278, the area was colonized by German settlers.
+In 1278, the area was colonised by German settlers.
 The hamlet of Vysoké Pole, nowadays a local part of Dětřichov, was founded in 1777.
 After World War II, the German population was expelled and partially replaced by Czechs.